-There are two options for livestock conversion:
+There are two options for livestock conversion;

-1) Standard - Livestock conversion begins towards the end of the land conversion or when the land becomes fully organic.
-Before this the stock can be fed nonorganic non-GM feed.

-2)Simultaneous - The livestock converts at the same time as the land over two years.
+- 1) Standard Livestock conversion begins towards the end of the land conversion or when the land becomes fully organic.
+Before this the stock can be fed non-organic non-GM feed. - 2) Simultaneous The livestock converts at the same time as the land over two years.
 All land and livestock are kept to full organic standards during that time so that any livestock produced during the conversion period can be sold as organic once the conversion period is complete.

-To achieve organic status:
+To achieve organic status;

-•Calves must be born to a dam which has been managed to full organic standards for at least twelve weeks.

-•Lambs must be born to a dam which has been managed to full organic standards since tupping.

-•Milk must be from stock that has been managed to organic health and welfare standards and organic feed standards for 6 months.
+- Calves must be born to a dam which has been managed to full organic standards for at least twelve weeks - Lambs must be born to a dam which has been managed to full organic standards since tupping - Milk must be from stock that has been managed to organic health and welfare standards for 9 months and organic feed standards for 6 months.

 Because of this, non-organic animals will never achieve organic status.
-Breeding stock can produce organic offspring and/ or milk but not organic meat.
-Any nonorganic store animals remaining once livestock conversion has started must be managed organically but sold as nonorganic.
+Breeding stock can produce organic offspring and/or milk but not organic meat.
+Any non-organic store animals remaining once livestock conversion has started must be managed organically but sold as non-organic.